 - Additional rules noted below in specific section.

-You must be a Registered Breeder to send in litter notifications.
-The sow must be Registered and only the owner of the pig will be allowed to send in a litter notification.
+You must be a Registered Breeder to submit litter notifications.
+The sow must be Registered and only the owner of the pig will be allowed to submit a litter notification.
 Litter notifications are free of charge if received prior to February 1st, following the year of birth.
 If after February 1st, then there will be an additional $10.00 charge.
-Litter notifications must be filled out and received within one year of birth.
+Litter notifications must be submitted and received within one year of birth.
 Litter notifications can only be done for pigs you currently own or a boar you have a certificate of breeding for.
 Once a sow has been transferred to a new owner, no additional litter notifications can be done by the original owner.
+Litter notifications can now be submitted online by Registered Breeders unless a Certificate of Breeding must accompany the litter notification.
+If a Certificate of Breeding must accompany the litter notification, please send both the litter notification paperwork and the certificate of breeding to the address on the bottom of the page.

 Registration of a Piglet:

-Registration must be done by the breeder of the piglet and the breeder is required to have a breeder prefix in order to register a piglet with the IPPR.
+Registration can now be done online.
+Registrations MUST be submitted by the BREEDER of the piglet and the breeder is required to have a breeder prefix in order to register a piglet with the IPPR.
 In order to get your piglets registered you will first have to do the litter notification.
 Pigs must be registered within one year of birth and Registrations must be done at the time of sale.
-Original signatures must accompany all paperwork.
 Only the breeder of the piglets will be allowed to register the piglet(s) and no third-party sales will be permitted.
+ALL REGISTRATIONS SENT IN BY THE NEW OWNER, INSTEAD OF THE BREEDER, WILL BE RETURNED.
+The owner is the person listed on the back of the Original Registration Certificate at the time of the birth of the piglets.
 There will be a $10.00 charge per piglet registered if registration is mailed to anywhere in the United States.
 There will be a $18.00 charge if mailed to anywhere in Canada.
+Paypal is the form of payment for the Idaho Pasture Pig Registry.
+Any paperwork that has to be resent due to an incorrect address, misspelled name, any any other mistake done by the breeder at time of submission will be subjected to a $5.00 corrections fee.

 Certificate of Breeding: